Cost and Token Optimizations: Save Up to 48% on AI Crucible Usage

 Optimization settings are distributed across multiple pages in the settings area for better organization:

-Optimizations (/user/optimization) - Configure performance and efficiency features:
+Optimizations (/user/optimizations) - Configure performance and efficiency features:

 Cost Controls (/user/cost) - Configure budget and limits: